KarrLab/gdoc_down/README.md

 * TSV (.tsv)
 * Word document (.docx)

-The software has several special features for handling LaTeX files:
+`gdoc_down` also has special features for handling .gdoc files that contain LaTeX:

-* The program ignores all images.
+* `gdoc_down` ignores all images.
 This allows the user to place images inside the Google document for convenience and to use \includegraphics to embed images in compile PDF files.
-* The program will convert all Google document comments to PDF comments.
+* `gdoc_down` will convert all Google document comments to PDF comments.
-* The program ignores all page breaks.
+* `gdoc_down` ignores all page breaks.

-The first time the program is called, the program will request access to the user's Google account.
+The first time `gdoc_down` is called, `gdoc_down` will request access to the user's Google account.
 This will create a client.json file in the users home directory (~/.gdoc_down/client.json).

 ## Installation